Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-Due to the heterogeneity of nodes in HIN, different types of nodes have different attribute spaces.
-Before the information aggregation, we first design a node type-specific transformation to project the attributes of different types of nodes into one same attribute space.
-The projections process can be formally presented as follows:
+Due to the heterogeneity of nodes in HIN, various types of nodes have different attribute spaces.
+Before the information aggregation, we first do a node type-specific transformation to project the latent features of different node types into the same space, given by: $H^{0}[v_{i}] = W_{\omega_{i}} \cdot x_{i}$, where $x_{i}$ and $H^{0}[v_{i}]$ are the original attributes and projected features of node $v_{i}$, and $W_{\omega_{i}}$ is a learnable transformation matrix for the type node $\omega_{i} = \phi(v_i)$.
+Next, we perform the information aggregation using the generated meta-path instances to learn effective node representations for the downstream task.
+Take node $v_{i}$ as an example, and its corresponding obtained meta-path is assumed to be $\Omega$.